cmosco/gosling/README.md

 Gosling
 =========

-Golsing is a page object model dsl for webdriver based on concepts borrowed from [page-object] and [site prism]
+Golsing is a page object model dsl for webdriver based on concepts borrowed from [page-object] and [site prism].
+The goal of Gosling is to make writing page objects faster, without abstracting webdriver out of your code.
+This allows you to interact with elements in a way that you are accustomed to.

 Pages
 =========